Trung28899/ReactNative-Advanced-Basic/README.md

 4. 5th Commit: Configuring / Passing Input Props

-            - See ./components/StartGameScreen.js to see different
+            - See ./screens/StartGameScreen.js to see different
                 props that can be passed, see API docs for more info
             - See ./components/Input.js to see how to pass config props

 5. 6th Commit: Cleaning User Input:

-            - See ./components/StartGameScreen.js
+            - See ./screens/StartGameScreen.js
                 +, Look for KeyBoard.
 This is not a component, it is an API +, See the props in Input
             - See TouchableWithoutFeedback, This component with its onPress props allow user to close keyboard by clicking white space (after hit the input > keyboard opened)
                 > This improve User Experience

+6. 7th Commit: Alert Modal Box, Reset and Confirm Input

+            - In ./screens/StartGameScreen.js:
+                +, See Alert for Alert Modal Box
+                +, See confirmInputHandler() and resetInputHandler()
+                    for Reset and Confirm Input

 ## 3. Useful Resources and Links: